bulve/college-applicant-classifier/README.md

 Classifier consist of API and IMPL artifacts.
 * API contains all base models and services interfaces used for applicant classification.
-* IMPL contains all implementaions of API.
+* IMPL contains all implementations of API.

-Classifier implementation is using ClassificiationProviders as source of Classifications.
+Classifier implementation is using ClassifierConfig with ClassificationProviders as source of Classifications.
 ClassificationProviders contains Classifications as rules for Applicant classification.
-Each rule (classification) will validate Applicant to be Accepted or Rejected or Not Qualified.
+Each rule (classification) will evaluate Applicant to be Accepted or Rejected or Not Qualified.
 ClassificationProvider also contains type of Classifications:
 * Rejection.
 * Acceptance.